maxx-niu/tabmagic/README.md

 # TabMagic

-TabMagic is a companion tool designed to analyze and annotate guitar tablature, helping beginner to intermediate guitar players better understand the music they're playing.
+TabMagic is a companion web tool built using a React/Flask stack, designed to analyze and annotate guitar tablature, helping beginner to intermediate guitar players better understand the music they're playing.

+TabMagic's recoginition abilities are powered by PyTorch and a Faster R-CNN object detection backbone, fine-tuned on a custom annotated dataset of guitar tablature that can be found in this repo.

 ## Features